 2. Terms and Definitions

 arbitration

-Refers to the process through which P4Runtime ensures that at any given time, there is a single master (i.e. a client with write access) for a given role.
-Also referred to as "master-slave arbitration".
+Refers to the process through which P4Runtime ensures that at any given time, there is a single primary controller (i.e. a client with write access) for a given role.
+Also referred to as "client arbitration".